loopbackio/loopback.io/pages/en/lb2/Working-with-LoopBack-objects.md

 ```

 {% include tip.html content="

-This technique is useful to get a reference to an unrelated model; see [Getting a reference to an unrelated model](/doc/en/lb2/Working-with-LoopBack-objects.html) below.
+This technique is useful to get a reference to an unrelated model; see [Getting a reference to an unrelated model](Working-with-LoopBack-objects.html) below." %}

-" %}

 With models, there is a special case.
 From anywhere except `/common/models/model.js`, you can actually get a reference to `app` through a model using `model.app`.